OU Campus Content Management System

 - Files on the production server, including binary files

 - Recycle Bin

-When a file or page is deleted or recycled, the content is automatically removed from the indexing.
+When a file or page is deleted or recycled, the content is automatically removed from

 The search results may include pages to which the user may not have access.